Average Acquisition Cost (AAC)

 Every month, the Department will rebase the AAC Price List based mostly on invoice price data provided by a representative group of Colorado pharmacies.
 To account for normal weekly fluctuations in cost, the Department is also updating the AAC Price List every week based on fluctuation in price using a national pricing benchmark.
 Every week, the Department will publish a new AAC Price List found under the page named “Average Acquisition Cost (AAC) Price List.”

-The one day delay will only affect this week’s AAC rate update.
-Future AAC rate updates will occur on Friday as usual.
-If you have any questions concerns, please contact Jeff Wittreich, by email at Jeff.Wittreich@state.co.us, or by phone at 303-866-2456.
+If you have any questions or concerns, please contact Jeff Wittreich by email at Jeff.Wittreich@state.co.us or by phone at 303-866-2456.

 AAC Inquiry Worksheet

 A pharmacy wanting to report a discrepancy between the purchase price of a drug and the prevailing AAC rate should complete the worksheet titled "Average Acquisition Cost (AAC) Inquiry Worksheet."